kriskowal/gtor/README.md

-Suppose that your kernel tracks the total number of transmitted bytes by every interface in a four byte unsigned integer, but owing to the limited size of the variable and the amount of traffic that this network sees, the integer periodically overflows.
+Suppose that your kernel tracks the total number of transmitted bytes by every interface in a four byte unsigned integer, but owing to the limited size of the behavior and the amount of traffic that this network sees, the integer periodically overflows.
 The measurement is not useful for tracking the total number of bytes sent because the integer is always relative to the last time it overflowed, but as